Jiaoyang-Li/Jiaoyang-Li.github.io/_pages/about.md

 I currently do not have any funding for postdoc positions.

 ## News
 * \[CFP\] We are delighted and excited to send out the call for papers and participation for the [17th International Symposium on Combinatorial Search (SoCS)](https://socs24.search-conference.org/).
 The submission deadline is February 19, 2024.
 The conference will be held in Kananaskis, AB, Canada during June 6 and June 8, 2024.
+* \[CFP\] We are delighted and excited to send out the call for papers and participation for the [15th Workshop on Optimization and Learning in Multiagent Systems (OptLearnMAS)](https://optlearnmas.github.io/) at [AAMAS-24](https://www.aamas2024-conference.auckland.ac.nz/).
+The submission deadline is February 5, 2024.
+* \[2023/12\] Our team was the winner of [The League of Robot Runners](https://www.leagueofrobotrunners.org/), a competition sponsored by Amazon Robotics that focuses on the coordination of multiple moving robots.
+              We ranked the first in both the overall best and the fast mover categories, as well as the second in line honours.
+See more details [here](https://www.leagueofrobotrunners.org/news).
+* \[2023/12\] Our paper [Solving Multi-Agent Target Assignment and Path Finding with a Single Constraint Tree](https://jiaoyangli.me/publications/TangMRS23) was selected as the finalist for the [MRS-23](https://sites.bu.edu/mrs2023/program/awards/) Best Paper.
 * \[2023/10\] [One paper](https://jiaoyangli.me/publications/ZhangNeurIPS23) on environment generation accepted to [NeurIPS 2023](https://nips.cc/),
               [one paper](https://jiaoyangli.me/publications/TangMRS23) on target assignment and pathfinding accepted to [MRS 2023](https://sites.bu.edu/mrs2023/), [one paper](https://jiaoyangli.me/publications/ZhangAR23) on task and motion planning published at [Autonomous Robots](https://www.springer.com/journal/10514), and